Perks & Flaws

 You spend time with your wards frequently over the Downtime periods, and learning about your actions with Streetwise will indicate the identity and location of your Wards to the one who investigated you.

 If you have a single individual as your Ward, this flaw is worth 3 points.
 If you have several such people, like a family, this flaw is worth 5 points and must include at least 3 people.
-It is possible that your Ward may also be involved with another perk or flaw, such as A Friend in Need or Beholden.
+It is possible that your Ward may also be involved with another perk or flaw, such as a Beholden.
 Wards require that you feed them, or they may eventually starve.

 You've done things in your life that some wouldn't agree with.
 Moreover, you've done things that most would curse you for; and you don't especially care.
 For each level of this flaw, your character begins with 1 Depravity in the sin of your choice for which the character is completely uninterested in forgiveness for.
 These points of Depravity cannot be atoned for without buying off the flaw.
 This can be taken more than once.